Kolclo/Artifacts-MMO-Client/README.md

 - [x] Dynamic updates to map using API
 - [ ] Support for map zooming?
 - [x] Show character sprite on top of map
-- [ ] Show character sprite in correct server-side location + potential caching (half done)
+- [x] Show character sprite in correct server-side location + potential caching (half done)
 - [ ] Only move character sprite client-side if the character has moved server-side
 - [x] Display correct character sprite depending on current character in use
 - [ ] Ability to request new resources when they're not found locally
 - [ ] Display name of the location you're hovering over in corner
 - [ ] Display current location name in corner or near map
 - [ ] Add pins to map?

+Controls
+- [ ] Button press should trigger movement/action
+- [ ] Subsequent presses should be stored (for movement)
+- [ ] When cooldown has ended, add total subsequent presses and move that much. (eg. 4x up, 3x left, and 1x down would move the character to the tile that is 3 up and 3 left in one move)

 ### Inventory
 Add support for inventory usage/management